 This is where everyone starts.
 You build an audience from scratch using Facebook's massive pool of data.
 Focus on layering a few specific criteria rather than adding dozens of broad ones.

-- Location: For local service providers (like plumbers, hairstylists, or home organizers), this is everything.
+- Location: For local service providers, this is everything.
 You can target people who live in a specific city, zipcode, or even create a miles radius around your business address.

 - Demographics: Basic information like age, gender, and language.
 Be thoughtful - don't just guess.
 Does your ideal client for financial retirement planning skew older?
 Make sure your age targeting reflects that.